Artificial Intelligence Model for Tumoral Clinical Decision Support Systems: Introduction

-\glspl{ae}~\citep{rumelhart1985learning} are machine learning models used in dimensionality reduction and feature extraction processes.
-In this work, it is proposed to use a novel \gls{ae} variant, named as \gls{mocae}, that factorizes brain tumoural images, to then use the generated image descriptors to recommend cases with a similar pathology.
+\glspl{ae}~\cite{rumelhart1985learning} are machine learning models in dimensionality reduction and feature extraction processes.
+In this work, it is proposed to use a novel \gls{ae} variant, that factorizes brain tumoural images, to use the generated image descriptors to recommend cases with a similar pathology.

-The architecture presented focuses on improving the retrieval accuracy of a standard \gls{ae} without the need to use costly information, such as tumour area segmentation. \gls{mocae} is able to balance the normal anatomical features of each patient with the tumour features in a single descriptor.
-Thus, the model is able to recommend interesting cases taking into account relevant medical information, in this case, the tumour area.
+The presented model focuses on improving the retrieval accuracy of a standard \gls{ae} without using costly information as previous similar state-of-the-art approaches, such as tumor area segmentation~\cite{kobayashi2021decomposing}.
+Our contribution can balance the normal anatomical features of each patient, i.e. the healthy regions, with the tumor features in a single descriptor.
+Thus, the model can recommend interesting cases considering relevant medical information, such as the tumor area, position in the brain, composition and geometry.

-The proposed \gls{mocae} architecture has two main advantages over previous similar \gls{cbir} models.
-First, the information required to develop the model training is much less costly compared to other approximations, due to the fact that the model only uses binary labels to learn the pathologies features of the images.
-This reduction in terms of cost does not imply worse results in image recommendation; as is studied in Section \ref{section:Results} the model results show improved performance in tumour similarity and a better balance between normal and abnormal features of each case.

-The present work describes the process of training and evaluation of \gls{mocae} to extract features of the tumoural brain and its performance is demonstrated in the task of recommending cases with similar pathologies.
-The results obtained are compared with similar works and the strengths and drawbacks of each approximation are discussed.

-The source code of the project, along with trained models and results are publicly available\footnote{\url{https://purl.com/mocae_brats}}.